Audio Basis - articles about audio

 DXD is PCM audio format, produced from DSD for audio processing, editing.
 Read more...

-PCM and DSD are converted to analog audio in different ways.
+We wan to know Which is better DSD or PCM? each of them is converted to analog audio in different ways.
 It causes different distortions.
 Distortion level depends on audio equipment and software implementation.

 DXD (Digital eXtreme Definition) format is PCM format, that contains DSD audio spectrum including noise.